Review: The 10 Best Down Jackets of 2018

 • Higher fill-power ratings translate to more warmth per ounce of down, so if two jackets contain identical amounts of down by weight, the jacket with the higher fill-power rating will probably be warmer and more compressible (and more expensive).
 That said, of course, an ultralight 800-fill power jacket may not be as warm as a 700-fill power jacket that contains more down.

-• Similarly, while synthetic insulation traditionally was not as lightweight, compressible, and durable as down, the best modern synthetics—including those reviewed below—have a warmth-to-weight ratio and compressibility that competes with down.
+• Similarly, while synthetic insulation traditionally was not as lightweight, compressible, and durable as down, the best modern synthetics—including those reviewed below—have a warmth-to-weight ratio and compressibility that comes close to competing with down.

 • Some modern synthetic insulations are also constructed in a way that makes them more durable, although, for the most part, down retains the edge there.